pandrey-fr/ac2art/ac2art/networks/dnn_api_doc.md

   model.

-- The `reset_model` method may be used at any moment to reset the model's weights to their initial (randomized) value.
+- The `reset_model` method may be used at any moment to reset the model's weights to a randomized value, as if newly initialized.

-[Network building]
+#### NeuralNetwork API for developers

 Apart from designing some common arguments, the `__init__` method includes both an arguments-processing procedure which enables its